HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 All accounts paid or for payment shall be submitted to the **Committee** for approval of payment.

-The **Committee** must ensure that there are kept at all times accounting records that—
+The **Committee** must ensure that there are kept at all times accounting records that:

 1. correctly record the transactions of the **Society**, and